Azure-Samples/active-directory-aspnetcore-webapp-openidconnect-v2/2-WebApp-graph-user/2-3-Multi-Tenant/README.md

 ---
 page_type: sample
-name: Integrate a multi-tenant SaaS web application that calls Microsoft Graph using Azure AD & OpenID Connect
+name: Integrate an app that authenticates users and calls Microsoft Graph using the multi-tenant integration pattern (SaaS)
-description: Protect a multi-tenant SaaS web application that calls Microsoft Graph using Azure AD & OpenID Connect
+description: Integrate an app that authenticates users and calls Microsoft Graph using the multi-tenant integration pattern (SaaS)
 languages:
  - aspnetcore
  - csharp